Garden Pinks (Dianthus Chinensis) Plant Care Guide

 How to Grow Dianthus chinensis

-Best Locations to Plant Dianthus chinensis
+Best Locations to Plant

-Best Times to Plant Dianthus chinensis
+Best Times to Plant

 When planting from seed, sow D. chinensis seeds indoors 6 to 8 weeks before the last frost date.
-Transplant seedlings or purchased plants outdoors, from one to two weeks before the last frost date.
+Transplant seedlings or purchased plants outdoors from one to two weeks before the last frost date.

 If you sow seeds directly in the landscape, wait until after the last frost date has passed.

-Growing Dianthus chinensis from Seed vs Nursery Plants
+Growing from Seed vs Nursery Plants

 When growing Chinese pinks from seed, sow outdoors only after the danger of frost has passed (in many temperate regions, April or May).
 Cover with a very light layer of soil.